sheldonhull/sheldonhull.hugo/content/blog/2016-10-28-data-compare-on-temporal-tables.md

 - cool-tools
 - redgate
 - sql-server
-title: Data Compare on Temporal Tables
+title: "Data Compare on Temporal Tables"
+slug: "Data Compare on Temporal Tables"
 ---

 I hadn't seen much talk on doing data comparisons on temporal tables, as they are a new feature.
 I went through the exercise to compare current to historical to see how Red Gate & Devart handled this.
 I'm a part of the Friends of Red Gate program, so love checking out their latest updates, and I'm also a regular tester on Devart which also provides fantastic tools.
 Both handled Temporal Tables with aplomb, so here's a quick walk through on how I did this.